jan-bogaerts/mark/src/plugins.md

 #### primary-component service
 - The primary-component service is responsible for identifying the component that is most of all described and stands out as the most important component in the text-fragment.
 - part of determining which components to render and which to import
-- inherits from transformer-base service.
-Constructor parameters:
 - name: 'primary component'
 - dependencies: ['components']
 - isJson: false
-- set during construction: `this.componentLister = this.dependencies[0]`
 - functions:
   - buildMessage(fragment):
     - result (json array):